siddharthm28/jcas/Readme.md

   _ maxflow-v3.01 or above (Miki Rubinstein Wrapper available on Matlab FileExchange) _ graphAnalysisToolbox-1.0 or above
   _ GCMex wrapper for maxflow.
+NB : Don't forget to add them in Matlab's search path

 II.
 Usage